-The mother of a 15-year old victim speaks out about her feelings regarding the Florida Justice System & their failed attempt to seek justice for her daughter.
+The mother of a 15-year old victim of sexual abuse speaks out about her feelings regarding the Florida Justice System & their failed attempt to seek justice for her daughter.

 To begin with, this has been a nightmare since the beginning.
 I know I should have made calls to people and demanded things, but honestly, my brain stopped working and my voice became unheard.
 I felt like I was outside my own body; things were happening but they were in slow motion and I had no control over anything.
 An educated person with a college degree, working in healthcare, but yet I feel so stupid.
 Most of all how does my daughter feel?
 She has been so strong through all of this.
 I’ve been helpless in getting justice for her.